Standard House: History

 Built in approximately 1855, it was originally used as a boarding house and tavern, catering to the busy traffic in the industrial area of the city near the New York Central railroad and the Hudson River.
 The name "Standard House" is not associated with the property until a photo taking during the Blizzard of 1888 shows the name on the facade between the second and third stories as it appears today.

 The origins of the name are unclear.
 Theories that have been advanced suggest a connection to William Jennings Bryan.
 The first concerns The Standard, a society newspaper published in New York and London during the 1890s.
 Issues with articles highlighting Bryan and Chauncey Depew, a Peekskill native, were found in the building during its restoration.
 At that time, the owner, John Galligan, was a staunch supporter of Bryan and bimetallism A local newspaper photo taken of Bryan campaigning from the railroad station during the 1908 presidential election shows the Standard House prominently in the background.
 A photo in the same newspaper of William Howard Taft speaking at the same spot two days later was taken from a different angle that does not show the building at all.

 Throughout the early 20th century, the Standard House passed through several other owners.

+One of the owners in early 1900s was Michael J Kelly who owned and operated the establishment as a hotel and cafe.
+His family also lived in the building.
+Kelly sold the building in the early days of Prohibition.

 At the outset of Prohibition, a man named John Carbone bought it and turned it into a successful restaurant, restoring liquor service after Prohibition's repeal.
 While the industry around Peekskill's waterfront declined, Carbone's remained successful, but the building was neglected by subsequent ownership, which renamed it the Central Grill.
 After suffering severe fire damage, the building was boarded up and left to deteriorate further while the city pursued a foreclosure action against its owners for unpaid property taxes.

 In 1998, the building was purchased by Kathy and Rick Cerreta, longtime city residents with an interest in historic preservation.
 They spent heavily on restoring the structure, rebuilding its wooden windows instead of merely replacing them.
 In 2000 it was added to the National Register of Historic Places.
 They reopened it in March 2001, and shortly thereafter received an Excellence in Historic Preservation Award from the New York State Preservation League.
 The city has also recognized them for the effort.
 They have been leasing the space inside to local businesses since then.